 I fill this day with moments such as this, intervals of movement and stillness interspersed with profoundly deep breaths and concentration.
 Walking to the car, I review the morning's photo count.
-As I drive back into town and home, I consider the rhythms of this day, slow and methodical, intensely aware, and engaged with my surroundings.
+As I drive back into town and home, I consider the rhythms of this day, slow and methodical, intensely aware, and engage with my surroundings.
 There are no headphones, no noise, just the quiet cadence of feet on the path.

-It will be another week before I finish this roll of film and I will be miles from home on a cliff at Los Osos State Beach in the Central Valley before I unload it.
-And it will be another month before the negatives, and the scans return from the lab.
+It will be another week before I finish this roll of film, and I will be miles from home on a cliff at Los Osos State Beach in the Central Valley before I unload it.
+And it will be another month before the negatives and the scans return from the lab.
 It will be like a Christmas morning as I look at each of the precisely made photographs as the scans download and consider that I made one morning last five weeks, effectively slowing time.